Colorado River Compact: Shortages

-On August 15, 2008, Arizona senator John McCain called for the compact to be renegotiated.
-Due to the senator's position as the Republican Party nominee in the 2008 U.S. Presidential Election and Colorado's swing state status, criticism of the compact may have gained national significance.

-Minute 319.
+A Drought Contingency Plan signed by seven Western states in 2019 used voluntary cutbacks to forestall federal reductions in use of the Colorado River amid a 19-year drought.
+In May 2023, the states agreed to further reduce allocations temporarily.
+In June 2023, U. S. Bureau of Reclamation began preparing an Environmental Impact Statement for further modifications of dam operations at Hoover and Glen Canyon to respond to deepening drought conditions.

+The Bureau of Reclamation must decide how to manage the system after 2026, when the current operating guidelines expire.
+In March 2024, Reclamation received five proposals for post-2026 guidelines.
+By December 2024, Reclamation will publish its draft for the post-2026 guidelines and request comments from the public.
+Around December 2025, Reclamation may publish its final version of the post-2026 guidelines.
+On January 1, 2027, the Interim Guidelines and Drought Contingency Plan, which have jointly managed the Colorado River since 2007, will no longer be in effect.
+The post-2026 operating guidelines will then determine how Reclamation manages the river.

+Flows to Mexico

 On November 20, 2012, the International Boundary and Water Commission of the United States and Mexico signed an agreement termed "Minute 319," which updated the Law of the River to address how the 1,500,000 acre.ft of Colorado River water that Mexico receives every year would be affected by surplus or drought conditions.
 Under surplus conditions (when the surface elevation of Lake Mead is above 1145 ft relative to mean sea level) the annual flow to Mexico will increase by 40,000 acre.ft.
 In cases where the surface elevation of Lake Mead is higher than that, the extra deliveries to Mexico progressively increase, reaching a maximum of an additional 200,000 acre.ft per year.

 Minute 319 also specifies that deliveries to Mexico will be reduced under drought conditions.
 Starting from the base allocation of 1,500,000 acre.ft per year, annual deliveries will be reduced by 50,000 acre.ft if the surface elevation of Lake Mead is between 1075 ft and 1050 ft above mean sea level; reduced by 70,000 acre.ft acre-feet if the elevation is 1050 ft to 1025 ft; and reduced by 125,000 acre.ft if the surface elevation is below 1025 ft.

-An agreement was reached by seven Western states in 2019 on a plan to manage the Colorado River amid a 19-year drought.